The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Background

 The owner in 1924 was Josef Baloun.
-In 1936 Marie Balounová was the owner.
+In 1936, Marie Balounová was the owner.
 A picture from 1945 reveals that the establishment survived the Nazi protectorate.
-During the first republic U Špírků also functioned as an unofficial brothel (licensed brothels were banned in 1921).
+During the First Republic, U Špirků also functioned as an unofficial brothel (licensed brothels were banned in 1921).

 Another "U Špírků"